osposweb/osposweb.github.io/Proposed:-Sales-Tax-by-Customer.md

 ### Configuring for Sales Tax

 You are not required to immediately start using the customer sales tax module.
 Your current sales tax setup should continue to work.
 If you use VAT tax it should also continue to operate without any intrusive changes.
+If either of those statements are false then please report the bug.

 Under the General Configuration tab the "Tax Included" option has a lot of power.
 If selected then all reports assume that taxes are calculated assuming that the taxes are VAT taxes.
 Deselecting "Tax Included" changes all reports to assume that all taxes are sales taxes.
 To use customer sales tax be sure that this option is deselected.

 Under the General Configuration tab the "Customer Sales Tax Support" will need to be selected in order to use the new Tax module to compute taxes.
 If it's not selected then the system will continue to use the tax percents added to the item table.

+To be able to add a customer sales tax you will need to authorize the employee to the Taxes module.
+Go to the employee permissions page and select the "Taxes" module.
+There are two check boxes labeled Taxes.
+Be sure to select the Tax module and not the Tax reporting option.

 ## Comments